 Housed in almost 54,000 square feet in two buildings including the regal 17th-century Hôtel Salé and a sprawling new structure, Musée Picasso contains the world’s largest public collection of Picasso’s inimitable oeuvre.

 Looking like an imperious ocean liner with billowing glass sails, Fondation Louis Vuitton is Frank Gehry’s contemporary art museum and cultural center.
 Highlights include Arnault’s substantial private collection, including pieces by Pierre Huyghe, Gerhard Richter, Thomas Schütte, Ellsworth Kelly, fabulous installations by the likes of Daniel Buren and Olafur Eliasson, recent surveys of contemporary Chinese and African art.

-Other Paris’s remarkable museums include:
+Other of Paris’s remarkable museums